Generalizable Video Quality Assessment via Weak-to-Strong Learning: Discussion

 Developing generalized VQA models remains a fundamental challenge due to the vast diversity of real-world distortions and the strong influence of video content.
 Supervised learning on human-labeled data cannot feasibly cover this space, highlighting the urgent need for unsupervised and weakly supervised paradigms.
 In this work, we demonstrate that it is possible to learn from weak VQA models and even surpass their performance.
 Building on this insight, we propose a framework that integrates diverse homogeneous and heterogeneous VQA teachers through a learning-to-rank formulation, and further enhances generalization via an iterative W2S training strategy, where progressively stronger students are recycled as new teachers.
 This design enables cumulative transfer of knowledge beyond any single teacher and drives the model’s self-evolution toward increasingly generalized quality assessment.

 Looking forward, this paradigm suggests a pathway toward scalable VQA foundation models.
-The community can leverage a broad spectrum of supervision sources, leveraging expert-domain VQA models (\textit{e.g.}, VMAF for video compression), utilizing powerful LMMs with carefully designed prompt engineering, and employing text-to-video generation algorithms to synthesize videos of varying quality through specified prompts.
+The community can leverage a broad spectrum of supervision sources, leveraging expert-domain VQA models (\textit{e.g.}, VMAF for video compression), utilizing powerful LMMs with carefully designed prompt engineering, and employing text-to-video generation algorithms to synthesize videos of varying quality through specified prompts, while simultaneously exploring more effective weak-label ensemble mechanisms to better unify these diverse supervisory signals.
 By unifying these heterogeneous signals, future research may move toward constructing foundation models for VQA that generalize across content domains, distortion types, and application scenarios—ultimately serving as universal quality assessors for both natural and generative videos.